chukwunonsoikenwa/Diabetes_prediction/README.md

 - Integrating into a web application or mobile app for real-time predictions.
 - Exposing as an API endpoint for remote inference.
 - Packaging as a standalone application for local use.
-For this project, i deployed this model in form of a web application using Streamlit.
+For this project, I deployed this model in form of a web application using Streamlit.

-# Steps in model deployment using streamlit
+# Steps in model deployment using Streamlit
-1. Create a python virtual enviroment
+1. Create a Python virtual environment
-2. Run spyder
+2. Run Spyder
-3. import dependencies and libraries (numpy, pickle, streamlit)
+3. import dependencies and libraries (Numpy, Pickle, Streamlit)
 4. Streamlit run on your terminal